Environmental Impact of Factory Farms

 Factory farms, officially called Concentrated Animal Feeding Operations (CAFOs), can make significant short-term profits because they externalize their production costs onto neighboring communities.
-Local residents end up paying for damaged roads due to heavy CAFO semi-truck traffic, manure spill clean-ups, decreased land fertility, fish kills, and increased healthcare.
+Local residents end up paying for damaged roads due to heavy CAFO semi-truck traffic, manure spill clean-ups, decreased land fertility, fish kills, and increased healthcare costs.

 On environmentally sustainable family farms, animal waste is used to improve soil fertility and add essential nutrients.
 CAFOs, however, attempt to dispose of vast quantities of animal waste on limited amounts of farmland.
 This over-application of waste pollutes our water, soil, and air.